mamewotoko/malarm/README.md

-# malarm - Good-morning with your favorite tunes
+# malarm - Good-night & Good-morning with your favorite tunes
 ## What is this?

 This is a simple alarm application of android (version 2.2.x - 2.3.3, 4.x).